What is Cellular Glass Insulation?

 Cellular Glass vs Foam Glass

 Cellular glass insulation can also be referred to as foam glass gravel or foamed glass aggregate.
 They’re the same product that carry the properties of glass in the form of a high performance aggregate.
-Cellular glass is the name more commonly used in Europe, where it has been produced for almost 30 years as a building material.
+It’s more commonly called cellular glass in Europe, where it’s been produced for nearly 30 years.
 American markets use the term foam glass gravel for residential applications and foamed glass aggregate for civil projects.

 The image below shows an installation of cellular glass in a sub slab insulation application.
 Cellular glass can be employed as a replacement for both crushed stone and rigid foam board.
 With thermal insulation of R1.7 per inch, cellular glass is a 2 for 1 installation.